-The Archaeometry Laboratory specializes in provenance and migration studies with in-house access to the following methods: neutron activation analysis (NAA), X-ray fluorescence (XRF), and inductively coupled plasma-mass spectrometry (ICP-MS), including laser ablation ICP-MS, digestion/solution ICP-MS, and multi-collector ICP-MS (Pb, Sr, and Nd isotopic analyses).
+The Archaeometry Laboratory specializes in provenance and migration studies with in-house access to the following methods: neutron activation analysis (NAA), X-ray fluorescence (XRF), inductively coupled plasma-mass spectrometry (ICP-MS), including laser ablation ICP-MS, digestion/solution ICP-MS, and multi-collector ICP-MS (Pb, Sr, and Nd isotopic analyses), and Raman spectroscopy (RS).
 A full list of our sample preparation facilities and instrumentation is provided here.
 We specialize in the compositional analyses of pottery, clay, lithics (obsidian, chert, silcrete, limestone), mineral pigments, bone, shell, glass, and sediments.

 Your proposal should emphasize how your project fits within the lab’s research program and how you will use the methods and mentorship available to achieve your research objectives.
 Projects that demonstrate a clear justification for conducting their research at the Archaeometry Laboratory have a strong chance for acceptance.
 It is essential that you include a proposed timeline of activities and a project budget.
 Candidates who are selected for the program must have their research materials in hand at the start of their residency period.

 When in doubt, please reach out!
 We strongly encourage you to reach out to one of our four senior research group members to consult and provide budget and timeline feedback on your proposal before the submission deadline.